smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 The Google Summer of Code has officially started, and it is off to a great start!
 In this blog post, I will summarize progress that I have already made as well as actionables that I see as achievable in the near future.

-- **Software setup**: With the help of the other students, I have successfully connected to the Case Western Reserve University HPC and have established a home directory on Gallina, Red Hen Lab's server.
+- **Software setup**: With the help of the other students, I have successfully connected to the Case Western Reserve University HPC and have established a home directory in Gallina, Red Hen Lab's server.
 However, I am still in the process of creating a Singularity container in which I will run the code for my project, as is required by the collaborative.
 I have not had any prior experience with Singularity nor am I  a master of the terminal window, but I am trying my best.
 A more complete guide to connecting to the Case HPC is included in blog entry I.

-- **2018 U.S. Midterm Elections Images Dataset**: Unlike a majority of the other Red Hens participating in the GSoC, I will not be using the UCLA television news dataset but rather a novel dataset collected by Dr. Jungseock Joo and his colleagues consisting of Facebook images published by U.S. politicians during the 2018 election cycle.
+- **2018 U.S. Midterm Elections Images Dataset**: Unlike a majority of the other Red Hens participating in the GSoC, I will not be using the UCLA television news dataset but rather a novel dataset collected by Dr. Jungseock Joo and his colleagues consisting of Facebook images published by politicians during the 2018 U.S. election cycle.
 As outlined by my proposal, I will use this data to better understand how Democratic politicians communicate with racial, sexual, and gender minority consistuents.

 <img src="Sample_imgs.jpg" />